bbmoz/fs-npm-registry/README.md

 # NPM Registry CC

-> Spin up your own fs NPM registry on a docker container with caching that proxies to npmjs with minimal configuration.
+> Spin up your own NPM registry on a docker container with caching that proxies to npmjs with minimal configuration.

 ## Tasks
 1. `make start` or `make` to start the registry in the background on a docker container.